cadithealth/pyramid_describe/README.rst

     describe-two.attach  = /desc-two
     # other `describe-two` options...

+* ``describe.class`` : resolve-spec, default: pyramid_describe.DescribeController

+  Sets the global default Controller class that will be instantiated for each of the stanzas defined in `describe.prefixes`.
+Note that this option can be overriden on a per-stanza basis.

+* ``{PREFIX}.class`` : resolve-spec, default: `describe.class`

+  Sets the Controller class that will be instantiated for this PREFIX stanza, overriding `describe.class`.

 * ``{PREFIX}.attach`` : str, default: /describe

   Specifies the path to attach the controller to the current